brian-bk/fyoo/README.rst

    where {{ condition }}
    {%- endif %}

+Let's use this sql template file now.
+The template file contents are passed as a bash argument, but then fyoo renders the template before passing it to sqllite3 subcommand.

 .. code-block:: bash

-   # The template file contents are passed as a bash argument, but then
-   # fyoo renders the template before passing it to sqllite3 subcommand.
    fyoo \
      --fyoo-set table=user \
      --fyoo-set db=example.db \